microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 <cc-lab-end-step lab="e1" exercise="1" step="1" />

-### Step 2: Use Teams Toolkit to create a declarative agent app
+### Step 2 :Use Teams Toolkit to create a declarative agent app

 Go to the Teams Toolkit extension in your Visual Studio Code editor and select **Create a New App**